lukehorak/tinyApp/README.md

 ## Getting Started

 - Install all dependencies (using `npm install` after cloning this repo)
+- Create a file called .env, and store a variable called `COOKIESALT`.
+This can be whatever you want it to be, but must exist
 - Run the development server using `npm start` (assuming you don't edit the start script in package.json)